 As outlined, there are multiple drivers for discovering SaaS application usage in your organization – reducing cost, identifying risk and minimizing redundancies.
 There are multiple methods available today to discover SaaS applications and usage but some methods may be more beneficial than others.

-To learn more about methods to capture SaaS applications used by your organization, register for our webinar on February 24, 2022.
+To learn more about methods to capture SaaS applications used by your organization, watch our webinar on demand.